2020 Lexus UX Pros vs Cons

 Being a relatively small vehicle, the UX has its own advantages.
 It has a best-in-class turning radius that people will appreciate when they're trying to navigate tight spaces.
 Whether someone is trying to turn around, grab a coveted parking spot, or make a sharp turn, this small turning radius will definitely come in handy.

-Reasons Not to Buy a 2020 Lexus UX – The Cons
+Reasons You May Not Like the 2020 Lexus UX – The Cons

 1. Could Have More Horsepower